 More places to stay in Cannes and beyond

 Cannes comprises more areas than the ones previously mentioned.
-Here are two more neighborhoods of Cannes and one just outside of the city, that you might find consider staying at, although they are located quite a bit away from the action.
+Here are two more neighborhoods of Cannes and one just outside of the city that you might consider staying at, although they are located quite a bit away from the action.

 La Croix-des-Gardes